usaid-cs/yesterday-i-learned/random.md

 1. Red scotch brite is coarser than green scotch brite is coarser than blue scotch brite.
 1. There is a German saying "I'm too poor to buy cheap" "Ich bin zu arm, um billig zu kaufen"
 1. A US president [once implied](http://www.mirror.co.uk/news/politics/donald-trump-just-suggested-fighting-11007233) wanting to kill muslims with pig blood dipped bullets.
-1. Solar eclipses occur [pretty much anywhere](http://nationaleclipse.com/maps/images/map_usa_21stcentury.png) on the map.
-Any curvature.
-Any direction.
-Toronto might see one in 2024.
 1. At some point, Michelangelo had to make out [David](https://en.wikipedia.org/wiki/David_%28Michelangelo%29)'s peehole.
 1. [Tile's batteries are not user-replaceable.](https://www.amazon.ca/Tile-Combo-Wallet-Finder-4-Pack/dp/B01MF9VQOP/ref=pd_sbs_107_1?_encoding=UTF8&psc=1&refRID=2FA6KEAHKFDTCX7H1ZDK) But [it's just a CR-2032.](https://www.youtube.com/watch?v=k-BTStjaxgw) So why don't they let you replace it yourself?
 Because it would break the waterproofing?
 No!
 Because fuck you, that's why.
 1. [At least two solar and two lunar eclipses happen every year](https://www.android.com/eclipse/), but most of them are not spectacular enough to be called eclipses.